Luthaf/rascaline/CONTRIBUTING.rst

 The documentation of rascaline is written in reStructuredText (rst) and uses `sphinx`_ documentation generator.
 In order to modify the documentation, first create a local version on your machine as described above.
-Then, build the documentation from the ``rascaline/docs`` folder:
+Then, build the documentation:

 .. code-block:: bash

-    cd docs
+    tox -e docs
-    pip3 install -r requirements.txt
-    make html

-Then, visualise the local documentation with your favourite browser (here Mozilla Firefox is used)
+You can then visualise the local documentation with your favourite browser (here Mozilla Firefox is used)

 .. code-block:: bash

-    firefox build/html/index.html
+    firefox docs/build/html/index.html

-**Note**: If you write python documentation make sure that `rascaline` is not installed in your current environment.
-Otherwise changes to Python docstrings might not be reflected in the build documentation because sphinx prefers the installed version compared to the one from the repo.

 .. _`sphinx` : https://www.sphinx-doc.org/en/master/